-The Szechenyi Baths in Budapest is a breathtakingly beautiful thermal bath and, with 18 pools, one of the largest spas in Hungary.
+The Szechenyi Baths in Budapest is a breathtakingly beautiful historical thermal bath and, with 18 pools, one of the largest spas in Hungary.
 The warm medicinal water comes from a natural source and is known for its healthy and healing effects.
 Located in the city park of Budapest, these unique baths and pools enchant with lots of nostalgic charm.
 The wonderfully bright yellow colors and the modern Renaissance style are a true eye-catcher and a popular photo opportunity for visitors from all over the world.
 Not least because of this, the bath house is now one of the most interesting places in the city.
-For many a visit the Szechenyi Thermal Bath is a must do on any trip to Budapest.
+For many a visit, the Szechenyi Thermal Bath is one of the best things to do in Budapest.

-In this blog article we have summarized all the important information about the Szechenyi Baths.
+In this guide, we have summarized all the important information about the Szechenyi Baths.
 In addition, we show you amazing pictures and give tips on prices, tickets, opening hours and how to get there.